-$$\Delta V{\rm OUT} < \Delta I{\rm L} \left({\rm ESR} + \frac{1}{8 \cdot {\rm F}{\rm SW} \cdot {\rm C}{\rm OUT}} \right)$$ the load until the feedback loop raises the switch current enough to support the load.
+$$\Delta V{OUT} < \Delta I_L \left(ESR + \frac{1}{8 \cdot F{SW} \cdot C{OUT}} \right)$$

+When using low-ESR ceramic capacitors, it is more useful to choose the output capacitor value to fulfill a charge storage requirement.
+During a load step, the output capacitor must instantaneously supply the current to support the load until the feedback loop raises the switch current enough to support the load.
 The time required for the feedback loop to respond is dependent on the compensation and the output capacitor size.
 Typically, 3 to 4 cycles are required to respond to a load step, but only in the first cycle does the output drop linearly.
-The output droop, V{DROOP}, is usually about 3 times the linear drop of the first cycle.
+The output droop, VDROOP, is usually about 3 times the linear drop of the first cycle.
 Thus, a good place to start is with the output capacitor of approximately: